What is FANS

 Participants are encouraged to raise a minimum of $250 in pledges in lieu of paying an entry fee.
 Pledge sheets can be found on our website and exchanged for your race number at packet pick-up.

 Our new home in Fort Snelling State Park offers asphalt and packed gravel surfaces, plenty of shaded sections, and a distinct risk of encounters with the native deer population.
-The loop is approximately 2.2 miles around Lake Snelling, with one gradual incline rising about 20 feet and USATF certification MN13004RR.
+The loop is 2.14 miles around Lake Snelling, with one gradual incline rising about 20 feet and USATF certification MN140024RR.
 We'll have two aid stations and a two-room tent available to stash bags and change clothes for those not wanting to deal with a tent of their own.

-For more information on race weekend logistics, see the pre-race booklet on our website, http://www.fans24hour.org/2014-pre-race-booklet.html.
-Please contact us with any questions through the website Contact option, or at firstname.lastname@example.org
+For more information on race weekend logistics, a pre-race booklet will be available on our website sometime in early 2015, and will be forwarded to all registrants.
+Please contact us with any questions through the website Contact option, or at firstname.lastname@example.org.